Your Own Cloud Storage for Your Business: Top 5 Solutions

 Depending on your individual requirements, you can fine-tune the settings for your business with the right cloud provider.

-#6 Secure communication Not in-house, but still secure?
-Even with in-house solutions, you often have to rely on external providers.
+Even when using your own solutions, you often have to rely on external vendors.
 So why not choose a cloud provider?
-Depending on the provider, business cloud solutions can meet the highest security requirements.
-Data is sent to the cloud encrypted with strong certificates and retrieved in the same way.
+Depending on the provider, cloud solutions for businesses can meet the highest security requirements.

 Your data can be stored in the cloud using data encryption and definable virtual units so that not even the provider has access to your company's communications and files.
 Of course, this also means that you should be able to trust the cloud provider and use the cloud infrastructure of a trusted source.